mdn/content/files/en-us/web/css/@position-try/index.md

 ## Examples

-### Custom position try option usage
+### Custom position option usage

 In this example, we define an anchor element and an anchor-positioned element, then create four named custom position try fallback options.
-These options are applies to the positioned element to ensure its contents are always visible no matter where the anchor element is within the viewport.
+These options are applied to the positioned element to ensure its contents are always visible no matter where the anchor element is within the viewport.

 #### HTML